eapowertools/qs-admin-playbook/docs/asset_management/apps/optimize_sheet_order_for_adoption.md

 -------------------------

-## Select Applications with a Higher or Lower Quantity of Sessions
+## Select Applications with a High and Low Number of Sessions

 Before analyzing the sheet usage data, it is a good practice to select specific applications to analyze.
-It is recommended that one starts with the top five applications with the highest quantity of sessions.
+It is recommended that the Qlik administrator starts with the top five applications with the highest number of sessions.

 Open up the **Operations Monitor** application, inside of **Monitoring Apps** stream.